TohnJravolta/AddressAlarm/README.md

 # AddressAlarm 🚨

-**AddressAlarm** is an open-source Android app that helps gig drivers (DoorDash, Spark, etc.) flag and avoid risky or problematic addresses.
+**AddressAlarm** is an open-source Android app that helps anyone flag and avoid risky, curious or problematic addresses.
-It runs **100% on-device**, watching order screens through Accessibility, and alerts you when a customer, address, or location matches your personal "do-not-serve" or "needs caution" list.
+It runs **100% on-device**, watching for addresses through Accessibility, and alerts you when a location matches your personal "do-not-enter" or "use caution" list.

+Originally designed with gig workers in mind, the tool now serves a much broader purpose — useful for **law enforcement, social workers, real estate agents, contractors, utility workers, and the general public** who want a personal safety layer for navigating locations.

 ---

 ## ✨ Features

 - **On-device matching** – No data leaves your phone
-- **Custom flags & tags** – Dangerous, sketchy, loose pets, tip baiting, etc.
+- **Custom flags & tags** – Dangerous, hostile, unsafe pets, restricted zones, etc.
 - **Debounced alerts** – No notification spam
 - **Per-app visibility** – Works only on apps you enable
-- **Driver-friendly UI** – Large text, simple menus
+- **Simple, safety-first UI** – Large text, straightforward menus
 - **Import/Export** – Save and restore your flagged addresses

 ---